A Little More About Williamwood Farm

-Imagine if you could escape to the old-world charm, where you could live in a traditional farm cottage, but still enjoy the modern conveniences of the city.
-Well, now you can, because Williamwood Farm Country Cottages has managed to transform their four farm houses into the ultimate escape for those who want to get away from the hustling and bustling of the city.
+Imagine if you could escape to the wide open countryside with open fields, shady woodlands and tranquil spots beside the loch, where you could live in a traditional farm cottage.
+Well, now you can, Williamwood Farm Country Cottages has managed to transform their three cottages into the ultimate escape for those who want to get away from the hustling and bustling of the city.
 If you want to wake up to the sounds of farm animals or a tumbling burn, Williamwood Farm is the place to be when you want to enjoy the ultimate in family holidays in Scotland.

 Family Holidays in Scotland: A Short Drive – A World of Difference

-Only five minutes’ drive from the Motorway, 10 minutes from Gretna Green and 25 minutes from Carlisle, Williamwood Farm offers a great escape for city dwellers looking for family holidays in Scotland.
-The farm is only one hour from Newcastle and Glasgow and about two hours from Manchester and Edinburgh, yet the atmosphere is completely different.
+Only five minutes’ drive from the Motorway, 10 minutes from Gretna Green and 25 minutes from Carlisle, Williamwood Farm offers a great escape.
+The farm is only two hours from Newcastle, Glasgow and Edinburgh and about three hours from Manchester and yet the atmosphere is completely different.

 Williamwood Farm is a 310 acre farm that teems with wildlife, and offers a children’s farm, where your little ones can interact with small animals, or play in our adventure playground.
 You can even bring along some snacks and relax in our picnic area.

-The farm is in close proximity to many local attractions, including Powfoot Beach, just 12km away.
+The farm is in close proximity to many local attractions, including Powfoot Beach and golf club just 12km away.

 Williamwood Farm Activities Enrich Family Holidays in Scotland.